 However, there's an argument to be made that emerging payout models won't change much in terms of overall value extracted from the music catalog.
 Sure, they might be marginally better for niche artists with loyal audiences, but alternative calculation models don't address the central problem of the streaming economy — the fact that virtually all music in existence is still priced at just $9,99 per month.
 And the chances are, this cost/value proposition is here to stay.

-Yet, that doesn’t mean that nothing can be done to build a more sustainable streaming industry.
-The truth is that streaming platforms are just the first step of a very complex value chain running from the consumer to the artist — and there’s still a lot of room for improvement throughout that system that could allow artists to have more control over their rights and, ultimately, extract more value from streaming consumption.
+Yet, that doesn't mean that nothing can be done to build a more sustainable streaming economy.
+Streaming platforms are just the first step of a very complex value chain running from the consumer to the artist — and there's still a lot of room for improvement throughout that system that could allow artists to have more control over their rights and, ultimately, extract more value from streaming consumption.

 - Providing quicker access to streaming cashflows

 - Improving the velocity and liquidity of music assets